obowen/fpga-wavetrace/README.md

 # FPGA Wavetrace

-*This is not an officially supported Google product*
+**This is not an officially supported Google product**

 Wavetrace is a platform independent real time FPGA debug tool.
-It acts as an internal logic analyzer, allowing one to capture cycle-by-cycle data from internal FPGA nets and registers and display these as a waveform.
+It functions as an internal logic analyzer, allowing one to capture cycle-by-cycle data from internal FPGA nets and display these as a waveform.

 This Git repository includes the following: